Arctomecon humilis: Past

 The dwarf bear-poppy has faced several major threats in the past.
 When the dwarf bear-poppy was listed, Utah had no laws protecting endangered plants.
 Since the dwarf bear-poppy is located in Utah it could not be protected.
 The Bureau of Land Management (BLM) then became responsible for the protection of the dwarf bear-poppy.
 The BLM created and enforced legislation for conservation.
 However, this legislation was typically enforced poorly or completely ignored.
 There was little enforcement of off-road vehicle use.
 This allowed for off-road vehicles to drive through dwarf bear-poppy land, resulting in a decline in population size.
 Additionally, construction of the I-15 highway and other roads caused severe habitat fragmentation.
 This development resulted in smaller, poor quality habitats for the dwarf bear-poppy and split the existing populations in half.
 Strip miners in St. George harvested the gypsum from the soil, leaving the dwarf bear-poppy with nutrient poor soil.
 The dwarf bear-poppy has also been exploited in the past for its decorative value.
 Gardeners in Utah tried to transplant the dwarf bear-poppy into their own home gardens.
-These attempts usually failed and further reduced the plant’s population.
+These attempts usually failed and further reduced the plant's population.

 Current

-The dwarf bear-poppy’s current threats are related to human interference.
+The dwarf bear-poppy's current threats are related to human interference.
 The soil of the dwarf bear-poppy has a thick outer-crust.
 This crust comes from microbes and takes hundreds of years to form.
 Off-road vehicles and recreation have begun to erode the crust, leading to habitat and soil degradation.

 Climate change is also a threat to the dwarf bear-poppy.
 Scientists suggest that warming between 2 and 5 degrees Celsius (35.6 and 41 degrees Fahrenheit) could threaten these plants.
 However, there is currently not enough evidence to know how the dwarf bear-poppy will respond to this increased temperature.
 Development and urbanization continue to threaten the dwarf bear-poppy.

 The dwarf bear-poppy is also harmed by natural changes.
-Utah has between 800-1000 wildfires per year.
+Utah has between 800 and 1000 wildfires per year.
 These fires have been a major threat to these plants.
 The dwarf bear-poppy also faces competition with other plant species.
 Invasive plants like the red brome (Bromus rubens) and cheatgrass (Bromus tectorum) take up nutrients and space.
 Because the dwarf bear-poppy has very specific biological requirements, it is often out-competed.